googlecodelabs/cloud-nebulous-serverless/README.md

 ## Description

-This is the code repo for a set of codelab tutorials highlighting a single "nebulous" sample app.
-What makes this app unique is that it demonstrates the flexibility of _where_ you can run your apps as far as Google Cloud serverless compute platforms go.
+This is the code repo for a set of codelab tutorials (_coming soon_) highlighting a single "nebulous" sample app.
+What makes this app unique is that it demonstrates the flexibility of _where_ you can run your apps as far as [Google Cloud serverless](https://cloud.google.com/serverless) compute platforms go.
 With minor configuration tweaks, this app can be deployed eight different ways:

 1. Local Flask server (Python 2)
 1. Local Flask server (Python 3)